 Studies have shown2 that newborns who aren't held regularly often have difficulty with growth and development later in life, and those who get more affectionate touch from their caregivers have stronger brain responses3.
 And it's not just babies who crave that touch: Los Angeles–based licensed psychologist Ron Kaufman, Psy.D., tells mbg that when we have low oxytocin levels, our bodies may clumsily bump into others as a way of hoping to raise these levels.

 3. Hugging can improve romantic relationships, specifically.

 Oxytocin, the main hormone released during orgasm, is also released from hugging.
 Also known as the "cuddle hormone," oxytocin tends to get the blame when we find ourselves feeling attached to our latest Tinder date.
 But its bonding ability makes hugging and physical touch some of the most important building blocks of a strong connection in a relationship.
-Among couples, physical touch is associated with feeling more secure in the relationship, and, in particular, hugging has been linked with relationship satisfaction.
-That oxytocin from warm contact makes people feel more supported by their partner as well.
+Among couples, physical touch is associated with feeling more secure4 in the relationship, and, in particular, hugging has been linked with relationship satisfaction5.
+That oxytocin from warm contact makes people feel more supported6 by their partner as well.

 4. Hugs can lower stress.

 Do you ever hug a friend, family member, or partner after a long day and think, "Wow, I really needed this"?
 You may literally be feeling your heartbeat slow down and your brain calming down.